Permission required to use this feature - please contact your account manager.

 Charge a payer but don't let the merchant withdraw the funds to their bank account until some trigger condition is met.
-Note, this is different from Tipping Point Payments where payers' credit card information is collected but not charged until a tipping point or trigger condition is met.
+This is different from Tipping Point Payments where a payer's credit card information is collected but not charged until a tipping point or trigger condition is met.

 Assume you are a platform that helps small businesses sell their goods.
 Someone orders a physical good from one of your small businesses.
 You want to charge the payer immediately, but you don't want to release the funds to the small business until the item is shipped.

 At WePay, the small business is the merchant and buyers are payers and we'll use those terms below.

 You will charge the customer like normal with the /checkout/create call, and set the auto_release flag to false to indicate that you want the payment captured.
 Once you want the payment to be made available to the merchant, you will make another API call (/checkout/release).

 There are two options to facilitate charging the card for delayed payouts.